GoogleChromeLabs/puppy-content/content/en-US/api/URLPattern.md

 in it.
 The URL string may be relative if a base URL is provided as the second argument.
-Note, it may be necessary to escape some characters in the URL string where its ambiguous whether the character is separating different URL components or if its instead part of a pattern.
+Note, it may be necessary to escape some characters in the URL string where its ambiguous whether the character is separating different URL components or if it's instead part of a pattern.
 For example, you must write `about\\:blank` to indicate that the `:` is the protocol suffix and not the start of a `:blank` named group pattern.